 Circular Quay, Sydney

 We then set off for Circular Quay.
-This area is where all the huge cruise ships dock, but it’s also the gateway to the Opera House.
+This area is where all the huge cruise ships dock, but it’s also the gateway to the Sydney Opera House.
 The quay offers more fantastic views in the sunshine along with some great cafes and bars.

 You’ll often be accompanied by the sound of didgeridoos while you sit and watch the world go by.
 The Opera Bar is one of Sydney’s most famous bars thanks to its unique positioning views and unrivalled views across to Sydney Harbour Bridge.
 Grab a cold one and settle in for the evening!

 The sun soon came out and made the water sparkle.
 There’s honestly no better view and it almost feels as though it’s always summer in Australia.